top of page

 What Is a Mobile Notary?

 A mobile notary is a commissioned notary public who travels to your location instead of requiring you to visit an office.
-This service is ideal for clients who value convenience, have limited mobility, or need documents notarized outside traditional business hours.

-Mobile notaries commonly travel to:
+Mobile notaries commonly serve:

 • Homes and apartments